robertdevereux/data_driven_forms/README.md

 With individual permissions set in this way, a user would see only the regimes, schedules, and sections to which they have access<br>

 <h2>The high level process</h2>

 On a successful login, the user name is used to create a list of regime this user can see, presented as options to choose<br>

-On choosing a regime, the user name and chosen regime is used to create a list of regime schedules this user can see, presented as options to choose<br>
+On choosing a regime, the user is directed to the regime home page with basic information, including the option to enter data

-On choosing a schedule, the user name and chosen schedule is used to create a list of sections which the user can see, presented as options to choose.
+On choosing to enter data the user is directed
+- EITHER straight to a individual questions (where there is only section)
+- OR to a menu of sections (where there are only a few sections in a regime), where user makes choice of sections, and thence to questions
+- OR to a menu of schedules (where there are too many regime sections to be presented in one menu), where user makes choice of schedule, then section, and thence to questions

 On choosing a section, the app finds the relevant routing, and begins to run through the questions/routing.